Halalaluyafail3/MultiMapTemplate/README.md

 `Qualifiers` is used to control the scope of the functions declarations.
 The meaning of the qualifiers are equivalent to what they mean with regular functions declarations.

-`Keys` is the type of the keys, it shall be a complete type and not an array type.
+`Keys` is the type of the keys, it shall be a complete object type and not an array type.

 `Extra` specifies zero or more structure members at the start of `Map_##Name`.
 A flexible array member shall not be used.
 This is intended to be used to provide context to the functions provided to `MAP_DEFINITION`, and can be left empty if not needed.